-In New Jersey as a whole, nearly 300 BP employees and contractors provide research, testing, marketing and retail services for Castrol products.
+Across New Jersey, more than 250 BP employees and contractors provide research, testing, marketing and retail services for Castrol products.

-For more than a century, Castrol has pioneered innovative technologies that can be used in extreme environments — from the deepest oceans on Earth to the surface of Mars.
-In May 2018, NASA once again turned to Castrol lubricants to support its latest mission, the Mars InSight lander, currently studying what’s below the Red Planet’s surface, running smoothly.
+For more than a century, Castrol has pioneered innovative technologies that can be used in extreme environments — from Earth’s deepest oceans to the surface of Mars.
+In May 2018, NASA once again turned to Castrol's Braycote line to keep its Mars InSight lander, currently studying what’s below the Red Planet’s surface, running smoothly.

-Castrol also makes other carbon-neutral engine oils (Professional), along with carbon-neutral lubricants for the wind industry (Optigear) and carbon-neutral lubricants for the commercial trucking industry (VECTON).
+Castrol also makes other carbon-neutral engine oils (EDGE Professional), along with carbon-neutral lubricants for the wind industry (Optigear), and carbon-neutral lubricants for the commercial trucking industry (VECTON).
 Castrol is also a pioneer in the development of e-fluids, advanced coolants and greases designed to enhance the performance of hybrid and fully electric vehicles.

-In addition to their day jobs, BP and Castrol employees volunteer time and donate funds to provide meals, clothing and support to a food bank and homeless shelter called Eva’s Village, which is located in nearby Paterson.
-Elsewhere in Paterson, Castrol donates valuable equipment to St. Joseph’s Regional Medical Center.
+BP and Castrol employees volunteer time and donate funds to provide meals, clothing and support to Eva’s Village, a food bank and homeless shelter in Paterson, New Jersey.
+Castrol also donates valuable equipment to Paterson’s St. Joseph’s Regional Medical Center.

 BP also has a longstanding partnership with Princeton University’s Carbon Mitigation Initiative (CMI).
 Since 2000, BP’s support for the CMI program has helped top scientists explore strategies for addressing global climate change.
-The program has grown to include more than 60 researchers actively engaged in national and international discussions of how to reduce emissions.
+The program now includes dozens of researchers actively engaged in national and international discussions on reducing emissions.